AninditaBasu/pi-projects/topics/bash_security_camera.md

 1. Turn the bash script into an executable file by typing the following command: `chmod +x simplevideo.sh`.
 1. Run the file by typing the following command: `./simplevideo.sh`.
 You should start seeing some messages on the screen.

-Go to the directory where your videos are being saved (Click the File Manager icon near the top left).
+Go to the directory where your videos are being saved (Click the File Manager icon near the top left, right next to the Raspberry Pi icon).
 To view the a video file, double-click the file.

+To stop the video recording at any time, in the terminal window, press Ctrl + C. If you see the script automatically start recording again, press Ctrl + C again.
+(This is expected behaviour.
+How to handle this behaviour better is explained in [Refine the project](security_camera_refine.md).)

 <hr/>